- Establishing a social mission

 What’s missing from the corporate social responsibility program described above?

 An employee-led CSR approach.

-Employees want more than to passively participate in a company’s corporate social responsibility (CSR) strategy; they want to be active participants who help mould how their company’s CSR programs are executed.
+Employees want more than to passively participate in a company’s corporate social responsibility (CSR) program; they want to be active participants who help mould how their company’s CSR programs are executed.

-Interested in developing an employee-led CSR program—empowering your employees to help lead CSR efforts for greater results?
+Interested in developing an employee-led CSR program by empowering your employees to lead CSR efforts?
 We discuss 4 tactics on how you can equip your employees to become impactful changemakers on behalf of your organization.

 1) Let employees choose social causes

-Employees who have a chance to choose causes that align with their individual values are more likely to initiate CSR efforts on behalf of that cause (both in the workplace and personally).
+Employees who have a chance to choose causes that align with their preferences are more likely to take part in CSR efforts on behalf of that cause (both in the workplace and personally).
 There’s also a greater chance they’ll continue contributing to those causes long-term when it piques individual interest and desire.

-2) Allow employees to find volunteer & event opportunities
+2) Allow employees to find volunteer & fundraising opportunities

 After employees help choose which social causes to support, their next responsibility is to look for specific volunteer, donation, event, and fundraising opportunities they can participate in within those causes.